PostgreSQL For Loop

 $$

-In PostgreSQL, when an error occurs in a block, it will abort the execution of the block and surrounding transactions.
-To recover from an error, we use exception clause with begin.. end block.
+In PostgreSQL, when an error occurs within a block, it aborts the execution of the block and any surrounding transactions.
+To recover from a mistake, we use exception clause with begin.. end block.

 The syntax of the exception block in PostgreSQL is as follows: